 How do internships impact financial aid?

-Submit your paperwork on time so that you are registered for the correct number of credits for financial aid purposes.
+For financial aid purposes, it is important that you submit your paperwork on time to ensure you are registered for the correct number of credits.

-- Paid internships could impact your eligibility for financial aid next year since it counts towards taxable income.
+Furthermore, paid internships can impact your eligibility for financial aid the following year since it counts towards taxable income.

-If you have been offered a summer internship which is unpaid, you may be eligible to receive funding for your internship through the Krise Endowed Internship Fund or the Long Science, Technology and Society Endowed Internship Fund.
+If you have been offered a spring or summer internship which is unpaid, you may be eligible to receive funding through the PLU Internship Fund.

 Micro-Internships are short-term, paid, professional experiences that typically consist of 10 to 50 hours of work total.
 These experiences are project-based with clear deliverables and a set deadline to complete the work.
 They are a great way to build skills, make connections, and explore organizations and opportunities!